 After the rehearsal dinner the night before, we went our separate ways because we didn’t want to see each other the day of until we were at the altar.
 No first look.
 No peaking.
 We really had no idea what one another’s dress or anything looked like.
 We wanted the surprise.
 Melissa stayed at the hotel with her mother and sister and I stayed at our house with my bridesman.
 The day of, Lindsay had to gather all her things, including the dogs and make her way over to the hotel after her, and the boys got breakfast at Starbucks.

-It was a little hectic having to worry about not forgetting anything plus make sure the dogs had all their things as well since they were a part of our day as well.
+It was a little hectic having to worry about not forgetting anything plus making sure the dogs had all their things as well, since they were a part of our day also.
 Shortly after Lindsay got to the hotel, her brother and his fiancé Merry showed up as well as Ramon who was there to do her hair.
 So naturally, we got the mimosa’s flowing and Ramon got to work.
 While Lindsay was getting her hair done, Melissa was upstairs with her mom, bridesmaids and few cousins who could not wait for the ceremony to begin, nervously drinking mimosas.
 Mailinn also brought in food for the entire bridal party and Sammie (MOH) handmade chocolate covered strawberries.

 The “Bridesmen” and Lindsay’s dad and aunts were ready to head down.
 Kelli and her team did a great job of making sure we didn't see each other.
 We had no clue where to other one was before we walked into the ceremony.
 It actually was a lot of fun to have that mystery.
 Preston escorted the aunts down the aisle followed by Steve (Lindsay’s brother) escorting Melissa’s mom and Lindsay’s Step-mom.
 To Lindsay the ceremony was a blur but at the same time couldn’t be over soon enough (I hated standing up there with everyone looking at me!).